zero-src/technical_content/.pascal/ReadMe.md

 >
 > #### Pointers
 > - Pointer - variable wich keeps an address
-> - "A points to B" means "A consists address of B"
+> - "A points to B" means "A contains address of B"

 [Back to TOC](#contents-)